 Assist with orienting new faculty members and staff to the department by communicating purchasing and financial processes.

 Work closely with laboratory manager(s) to establish relationships with other labs and service centers at Columbia, to make most efficient use of resources and foster productive collaborations.

-General Minimum Qualifications: Requires a bachelor's degree or equivalent in education and experience, plus three years of related work experience.
+Requires bachelor's degree or equivalent in education and experience, plus three years of related experience.

-Skills: Experience with grants management in a university environment is required, as is experience using financial transaction systems at Columbia or a similar institution
+Experience with grants management in a university environment is required, as is experience using financial transaction systems at Columbia or a similar institution.

 Highly desirable: Familiarity with higher-ed administrative policies and standard procedures.
 Experience in academic health care environment.
 Experience supervising student workers or other casual/clerical staff.